Non-Equilibrium Green's Function based Circuit Models for Coherent Spin Devices: Derivation of Central Results

 \section{Derivation of Central Results}

-Any of the NEGF matrices defined in Eq.~(\ref{eq:NEGF}) can be specified as a Kronecker product of a real space matrix (of size $N\times N$) and a spin space component (of size $2\times2$).
+NEGF matrices defined in Eq.~(\ref{eq:NEGF}) can be specified as a Kronecker product of a real space matrix (of size $N\times N$) and a spin space component (of size $2\times2$).
 For example, the ``broadening matrix'' due to non-magnetic contact $m$ can be written as:

 Where $(f^c I + \vec{f}^s \cdot \vec \sigma)$ is the $2\times2$ matrix specifying the occupation probabilities of spin and charge components at a given contact which reduces to $f^c I$ for ordinary charge-driven transport.